TrellixVulnTeam/swahilipython_SCMU/Doc/library/platform.rst

    Entries which cannot be determined are set to ``''``.

    .. versionchanged:: 3.3
-      Result changed from a tuple to a namedtuple.
+      Result changed kutoka a tuple to a namedtuple.

 Java Platform